-Based in Montréal, Canada, the Lebrun Lab is part of the Research Institute of McGill University Health center.
+Based in Montréal, Canada, the Lebrun Lab is part of the Cancer Research Program at the McGill University Health Center Research Institute

 The MUHC-RI Hospital offers a state of the art research institute equipped with powerful biomedical instruments.
 The MUHC is an internationally recognized biomedical and healthcare hospital research center, with over 500 researchers, 1,000 graduate and postdoctoral students.
 The MUHC-RI is a unique medical and life sciences research facility in Canada, equipped with state-of-the-art technologies, cutting-edge core facilities (imaging, flow cytometry) and proteomic core unit for MS. The ultra-modern vivarium and associated staff is fully-ready for all surgical procedures and bio-imaging analysis.